leahcarlin/delishlist-frontend/README.md

 ## Description

-For my portfolio project during my full-stack javascript I built an app that allows users to create wish lists of restaurants they want to try.
+For my portfolio project during my full-stack javascript bootcamp I built an app that allows users to create wish lists of restaurants they want to try.
 Users can share wish lists with friends and there can be multiple collaborators on a list.
 The front-end is created with JavaScript, React, Redux and CSS, and the back-end with an Express server, JWT & Bcrypt authentication and a PostgreSQL database with Sequelize ORM.
 I fetched restaurant data from Google Places API and rendered a map for each restaurant's location.

 I started with brainstorming and creating a database diagram, wireframes, and user stories followed by setting up the back end and working through each feature.
 I was able to apply many new concepts including many to many relations, using maps, and further my skills with React Redux.